-Oral cancer can affect any of the working parts of your mouth or oral cavity, which includes:
+Oral cancer can affect any of the working parts of your mouth or oral cavity, which include the:

-- two-thirds of your tongue (the back third of your tongue, or base, is considered part of your oropharynx, or throat)
+- front two-thirds of the tongue (the back third of the tongue, or base, is considered part of the oropharynx, or throat)

-- the area of your mouth underneath the tongue, called the floor
+- area of the mouth underneath the tongue, called the floor

 When should you worry about a bump, sore, or swelling in your mouth?
 Here’s what to look for.

 The flat cells that cover the surfaces of your mouth, tongue, and lips are called squamous cells.
 The majority of mouth cancers begin in these cells.
 A patch on your tongue, gums, tonsils, or the lining of your mouth can signal trouble.

 A white or red patch inside your mouth or on your lips may be a potential sign of squamous cell carcinoma.